 For cancer prevention, you want food that can prevent DNA damage, promote DNA repair, reduce tumor growth, prevent spreading, and enhance immune system function.
 Fortunately, both almonds and peanuts may help in all of these cancer prevention functions.

 Resveratrol is a flavonoid found in peanuts.
 It is found in the pink skin of peanuts.
-This has potent antioxidant properties that reduce the risk of cancer, Cardiovascular and Alzheimer’s disease.
+This has potent antioxidant properties that reduce the risk of cancer, Cardiovascular, and Alzheimer’s disease.

-Almonds are a rich source of Vitamin E.Vitamin E is a fat-soluble antioxidant, which is build up in the cell membrane and protects from oxidative damage.
+Almonds are a rich source of Vitamin E.Vitamin E is a fat-soluble antioxidant, which is built up in the cell membrane and protects from oxidative damage.
 It, in turn, reduces the risk of cancer.
 (15) (16)